-However, there are instances in which non electric, mechanical locks are a better fit.
+However, there are instances in which non-electric, mechanical locks are a better fit.
 Whether it be a setting where electronics could corrode, or if the possibility of a dead battery is unacceptable, there is a mechanical solution that still provides the versatility of an easily changeable pin code.
-Simplex mechanical pushbutton locks are a reliable, easy to use system that can be used in a wide variety of settings and applications.
+A Simplex mechanical lock is a reliable, easy-to-use system that can be used in a wide variety of settings and applications.

 Why Should I Use A Simplex Mechanical Lock?

-In the setting of an outdoor lock with a high frequency of use, the rugged weatherproof construction, lack of batteries, and easy to use design of a Simplex mechanical lock is the best fit.
-They come in a range of finishes to match existing hardware, and come ready to fit in multiple different types of lock styles.
-The available styles of Simplex mechanical locks are; full body mortise, standard cylindrical, standalone deadbolts and standalone latching deadbolts, as well as exit trims that engage with panic bars.
-They are great solutions for commercial settings, for your home or for apartment complex common areas such as pool gates, dog parks and gyms.
+In the setting of an outdoor lock with a high frequency of use, the rugged weatherproof construction, lack of batteries, and easy-to-use design of a Simplex mechanical lock are the best fit.
+They come in a range of finishes to match existing hardware and come ready to fit in multiple different types of lock styles.
+The available styles of Simplex mechanical locks are; full body mortise, standard cylindrical, standalone deadbolts, and standalone latching deadbolts, as well as exit trims that engage with panic bars.
+They are great solutions for commercial settings, for your home, or for apartment complexes common areas such as pool gates, dog parks, and gyms.